STOP IT! Just stop it.

 I strongly recommend practicing mindful, nonviolent communication as our best chance for curbing the escalating hostility and violence in our midst.
 (See Marshall Rosenberg or Oren Sofer.)

-You’ll be practicing generosity and gratitude, rather than greed and hatred. – Any objections?!
+You’ll be practicing generosity and gratitude, rather than greed and hatred.

 If you notice your intention is to “win” – to crush, beat, overpower the other, then you’re already contributing to the cycle of violence.

 However, if you follow the age-old wisdom of “Seek first to understand, then to be understood“, we’ll stand a lot better chance of moving in the direction of peace.
+That is, we’ll be creating a culture of more peaceful and productive problem-solving.

 We need to accept that there is no perfect answer, but by harnessing our collective wisdom, we can do better.

 It’s long past the time that we should be finger-pointing and blaming.
 I have a saying that I use in family therapy, “No one’s to blame; every one’s responsible.”
-We’re all responsible for being part of the problem, and part of the solution.
+We’re all responsible for being part of the problem and part of the solution.

 Let’s S.T.O.P. it, together.